kai-lim/LondonGeneticsNetwork/annualmeeting.md

 The London Genetics Network invites Early Career Researchers (ECRs) to submit for a flash talk presentation during the Annual Meeting 2022.
 Academics affiliated with an institution based in London or the surrounding areas are eligible to submit for the meeting.
 There will be two flash talk prizes for presentations on genetic research on complex traits and rare diseases for ECRs.
 The duration for each presentation will be 3 minutes including a maximum of two slides.
-Please send your submission for either Complex Traits or Rare Diseases (Title, Presenter, Institution, Abstract maximum 500 words) to londongeneticsnetwork@gmail.com by **Thursday 17 November 22 5:00pm.**
+Please send your submission for either Complex Traits or Rare Diseases (Title, Presenter, Institution, Abstract maximum 500 words) to <a href="mailto:londongeneticsnetwork@gmail.com">londongeneticsnetwork@gmail.com</a> by **Thursday 17 November 22 5:00pm.**

 <p align="center">
   <img src="{{ "/" | relative_url }}assets/prizes2022.jpeg" width="100%" style="margin: 0px 0px"/>